 Aren’t we all a little curious what everyone’s favorites are?
 Especially when something doesn’t work out for you, then you might think, “What does so-and-so use that they love?”.
-In the last four years we’ve traveled a lot, with a ton of flights and a bunch of train rides, so we have our packing routine down.
+In the last 6 years, we’ve traveled a lot, with a ton of flights and a bunch of train rides, so we have our packing routine down.

 If you want to know what our “go-to” pieces are, this is the post for you!
 Just to let you know, we aren’t sponsored by any of these companies, we found them all on our own (with one exception that you’ll see).
 But we do have affiliate links below so that if you decide to purchase that item after reading this, we get a small commission, but you are not charged anything extra!
 We do this so we can keep this site up and running.